 2.6 Compatibility of Angular

 Angular enables simpler and easy integration with third-party apps.
-As a result, businesses are considering conducting web development in such a way that it can be fully integrated and optimized for mobile devices.
-The website must be compatible with all kinds of devices whether it’s desktops, laptops, mobile, or tablets.
+As a result, businesses are considering conducting web development in such a way that it can be fully integrated and optimized for mobile apps.
+The website must be compatible with all kinds of devices whether it’s desktops, laptops, mobile interfaces, or tablets.

 2.7 Code Consistency

-Web developers most of the time prefer writing powerful, strong codes.
+Web developers most of the time prefer writing powerful, strong and organized code/s.
 Angular supports MVC (Model View Controller) architecture.
 All he has to do is split right there into the MVC and leave everything else on the Angular Framework.

 It may quite interest you to know that maintaining code consistency means you have developed a strong development environment.
-For Angular, there is Angular CLI and documentation style guide that ensures code consistency is beyond excellence.
-In addition, developers here have to spend extremely less time and effort as they can reuse the code whenever they require to simplify the development process.
+For Angular, there is Angular CLI (command line interface) and documentation style guide that ensures code consistency is beyond excellence.
+In addition, developers here have to spend extremely less time and effort as they can reuse the consistent code whenever they require to simplify the development process.

 - Progressive Web Apps.